Cornell-MAE-UG/fa25-portfolio-yc852/index.md

 ![Profile Picture]({{ "assets/images/profile-pic.jpg" | relative_url }}){: class="profile-image"}

-My name is {{ site.name }}, and I am [your pitch paragraph about your passions, knowledge and interestst.]
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut nec accumsan leo.
-Pellentesque ornare orci enim, vitae vestibulum nibh rutrum in.
-Donec pharetra risus nec ipsum fringilla, et mattis tortor auctor.
-Duis tortor ante, posuere ut odio a, scelerisque interdum purus.
-Aenean faucibus luctus est, sed bibendum tellus.
-Nulla et magna urna.
-Morbi a ipsum sollicitudin, rhoncus risus volutpat, ultricies nunc.
-Quisque mollis finibus ante id imperdiet.
-Quisque vehicula elit sit amet felis facilisis fermentum.
+My name is {{ site.name }}, and I am a Mechanical Engineering M.Eng. candidate at Cornell University (B.S.
+Dec 2025, M.Eng.
+June 2026) with hands-on experience in aerodynamic design, wind tunnel testing, MATLAB modeling, and industrial research.
+Passionate about turning analytical models into real hardware—from 3D-printed wind turbine blades to SolidWorks valve components and Arduino robotics.

-Aenean tincidunt aliquam arcu, in euismod dui dapibus eu.
-In placerat, mi et ultrices consequat, quam ligula cursus mauris, in semper neque nibh at est. Maecenas hendrerit dignissim porta.
-Phasellus nec fringilla dolor.
-Etiam efficitur nisi sit amet velit pharetra feugiat.
-Etiam ultrices turpis at leo semper, eleifend scelerisque neque malesuada.
-Aliquam molestie congue rhoncus.
-Donec blandit neque dolor, nec tristique mi pretium ac.
-Mauris tincidunt ullamcorper magna, nec pellentesque mi sagittis quis.
+Experienced research assistant at Inline Industry (3 summers) conducting valve performance analysis and contributing to technical reports on reliability and materials.
+Current TA for Introduction to Aeronautics, providing feedback on aerodynamics and flight fundamentals.
+Skilled in MATLAB blade-element modeling, SolidWorks CAD, Python/Java, and experimental data analysis.

-Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.
+Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a>, <a href="{{ "/cv/" | relative_url }}">CV</a>, and <a href="mailto:yc852@cornell.edu">get in touch</a>.